Ayushmadhur5588/netflix-gpt/README.md

 - **Login/Logout**
   - Sign in and sign out pages for secure access.
   - Smooth redirection to the browse page upon authentication.

+- **Create Sign up User account**
+  - User-friendly signup form to create a new user account, using a secure API.

+- **Implemented Sign in user API**
+  - Utilizes an API for secure user sign-in.

+- **Created Redux Store with user slice**
+  - Centralized state management using Redux with a dedicated user slice.

+- **Update user slice when user signup/signin**
+  - Automatically updates user information in the Redux store upon signup or signin.

+- **Implemented SignOut Feature**
+  - Securely sign out from the app.

 ### Browse Page